paketo-buildpacks/blog/content/posts/0005-dotnet-rearchitecture.md

 Paketo is pleased to unveil our new and improved .NET Core Buildpack!
-With the release of [Paketo .NET Core Buildpack 0.1.0](https://github.com/paketo-buildpacks/dotnet-core/releases), you’ll enjoy a host of new features and improvements that we hope will make containerizing your .NET apps a breeze.
+With the release of [Paketo .NET Core Buildpack 0.1.0](https://github.com/paketo-buildpacks/dotnet-core/releases), you’ll enjoy a host of new features and improvements that will make containerizing your .NET apps a breeze.

 With the new buildpack, you can now: